How To Deal When Your Friends Keep Hanging Out Without You

 Whether it's Instagram, Twitter, Facebook, or even Venmo, it seems like there are more social networks than ever to keep up with your friends — and to keep up with what they're doing when they're not hanging out with you.

-Andrea Bonior, PhD, author of The Friendship Fix, says that social media really does maximise the sense that everyone is hanging out without you, and that you're missing out on all the fun.
+Andrea Bonior, PhD, author of The Friendship Fix, says that social media really does maximize the sense that everyone is hanging out without you, and that you're missing out on all the fun.

 "We’re constantly aware of what other people are doing," she says.
 "I mean, this stuff was not the case a generation ago: On a Friday night, you might have known what a few of your closest friends were up to, but you didn’t have access to dozens of narratives of other people going to cool places, and other people having fun together without you."